From Shanghai to HK and West Africa: The Global Quests of 4 Hong Kong Enamelware Makers

 The Cheung family of Chung Hing Enamel Ware Factory in HK and the GSM Group in Nigeria

-Article about the opening of Tsui Wah Restaurant in 1957 with movie star couple Lee Lihwa and her husband Yen Chin as guests of honor.
+Article about the opening of the Ambassador Restaurant in 1957 with movie star couple Lee Lihwa and her husband Yen Chin as guests of honor.
 The 5 directors of the restaurant from left to right: Sun Hsiang-Teh, Henry Fok, Cheung Koon-shing, Peter Cheung, YC Cheung.
 (WKYP, 1957-12-24)

 In 1957, the Cheung brothers also started Universal Industrial Co Ltd (環球實業)and later built Universal Industrial Building at 62 Sha Tsui Road in Tsuen Wan.